Go to program area

 Interviews and examinations are available from the beginning of pregnancy until childbirth.
 The first interview with a midwife is usually conducted over the phone shortly after the pregnancy is confirmed.
 It is recommended that the first meeting takes place within 12 weeks of pregnancy.
 The number of maternity examinations varies depending on circumstances, usually between 8-10 times.
 Between examinations, it is possible to receive phone consultations with a midwife.

-Child and infant care takes over from maternity care when the family returns home from the birthing center, and the home care provided by midwives concludes.
+Well-Child Care takes over from maternity care when the family returns home from the birthing center, and the home care provided by midwives concludes.

 In the first weeks after childbirth, nurses from the healthcare center make home visits to the family.
 Therefore, parents are requested to contact the nurse promptly after returning home.
 The first medical examination at the healthcare center is usually around 6 weeks of age.

-Further information about infant and toddler care here.
+Further information about infant and toddler healthcare.

 Health Care of Elementary School Children